drewbarontini/slidescore/README.md

 table_of_contents: false
 ```

-Next, you can start adding your slides:
+Next, you can start adding your slides in `data/slides.yml`:

 ```yml
 - title: First Slide